-Choose a group of Australian animals from the list below and discuss their physiological and behavioural adaptations to the environment and, hence, comment on their potential to adapt to climate change.
+Choose a group of Australian animals from the list below and discuss their physiological and behavioural adaptations to the environment.
+Use this information to comment on their potential to adapt to climate change.

-- 1. Micro bats
+- 1. Microbats

-- 2. Megapodes
+- 2. Dasyurids

 - 3. Bettongs

-- 4. Tree Kangaroos
+- 4. Platypus